Pardon for convicted miners but no compensation

 After that, he said, he couldn't get a job and was blacklisted.

 "The pardon means it clears our name," Mr Bennett said.
-"I'm no longer a criminal, a threat to society as they would have you believe at the time, and it goes someway to address that."
+"I'm no longer a criminal, a threat to society as they would have you believe at the time, and it goes some way to address that."

 He said he eventually won an employment tribunal but the compensation he received was substantially less than what he would later have been entitled to in redundancy payments.